Israel-Tanjiro/Sapphire_G4CMP/README.md

 # Adding New Materials
 The Folder Crystal Maps Includes the config.txt Files for other Subtrate Materials.
-You can reproduce the Phonon Caustics Pattern using the same program, you only need to change the followings lines on Caustic_PhononDetectorConstruction.cc
+You can reproduce the Phonon Caustics Pattern using the same program, you only need to change the followings lines on Caustic_PhononDetectorConstruction.cc file
 You new to specify the materials
 ```ruby
 fSapphire = new G4Material("fSapphire", 3.98*g/cm3, 2);